O. Rogeriee Thompson

-Ojetta Rogeriee Thompson (born August 8, 1951) is an American lawyer who serves as a senior United States circuit judge of the United States Court of Appeals for the First Circuit.
-She was previously a Rhode Island Superior Court justice.
+Ojetta Rogeriee Thompson (born August 8, 1951) is an American lawyer and jurist who serves as a senior United States circuit judge of the United States Court of Appeals for the First Circuit.
+She was appointed in 2010 by President Barack Obama.
+Before becoming a federal judge, Thompson was a judge of the Rhode Island District Court from 1988 to 1997 and of the Rhode Island Superior Court from 1997 to 2010.

 Early life and education

 Thompson was born in segregated Anderson, South Carolina, and grew up in Greenville, South Carolina.
 She attended Scarsdale High School in Scarsdale, New York, under the auspices of the Student Transfer and Exchange Program (STEP), graduating in 1969.
 She came to Rhode Island to attend Pembroke College, which was the coordinate women's college for Brown University.
 Thompson earned a Bachelor of Arts degree from Brown University in 1973 and a Juris Doctor from the Boston University School of Law in 1976.

 Professional career

 Thompson began her career working as a cashier at the Providence Civic Center in 1973.
 In 1975 she worked as a law clerk for the Harvard Legal Aid Bureau.
 In 1974 Thompson started out as a legal intern for Rhode Island Legal Services and then returned in 1976 as Senior Staff Attorney and Family Law Manager until 1979.
 From 1979 to 1980 she was an Associate for the law firm of McKinnon and Fortunato.
 In 1980, Thompson became the Assistant City Solicitor for Providence, Rhode Island, and held this position until 1982.
 Also in 1980, Thompson was a solo practitioner until 1984 when she opened a law firm in South Providence while raising a family with her husband, Rhode Island District Court judge William Clifton.
 In 1988, Thompson was appointed to the Rhode Island District Court by Governor Edward D. DiPrete.
 In 1997, she was elevated to the Rhode Island Superior Court by Governor Lincoln Almond.